yukiyukiharu/2020-2-level-ctlr/README.md

 | [pymorphy2]() | module for morphological analysis | pipeline | 8 |
 | [pandas]() | module for table data analysis | pipeline | 10 |

+Software solution is built on top of three components:
+1. [scrapper.py](./scrapper.py) - a module for finding articles from the given media, extracting text and dumping it to the filesystem.
+Students need to implement it.
+1. [pipeline.py](./pipeline.py) - a module for processing text: point-of-speech tagging and basic morphological analysis.
+Students need to implement it.
+1. [article.py](./article.py) - a module for article abstraction to incapsulate low-level manipulations with the article

 ## Resources